pragyan-srivastava/cpu-simulation-project/DOCUMENTATION.md

 ## 🎯 CPU Overview and Mission

 This CPU was designed with a clear purpose: to be a learning tool and a demonstration of digital logic design using the **TkGate simulator**.
-Its primary mission is to calculate the **Sum of N Natural Numbers**.
+Its primary mission is to calculate the **Sum of N Natural Numbers** *(However It can be programmed to run any program as far as you follow the ISA)*

 It's a 16-bit RISC-like architecture featuring a simple, yet effective, instruction set.
 While not a commercial-grade processor, it's a powerful educational model that showcases the core concepts of computer architecture.